dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The module size of the decoded barcode.
+An integer representing the module size of the decoded barcode.

 ### getConfidence

-Get the confidence score of the barcode recognition result.
+Returns the confidence score of the decoded barcode.

 ```java
 int getConfidence();